MP for Bridgend

 Parliamentary Under-Secretary (Foreign, Commonwealth and Development Office)

-Chris Elmore is the Labour (Co-op) MP for Bridgend, first elected in 2016.
-He currently serves as Parliamentary Under-Secretary for the Foreign, Commonwealth and Development Office and has held a range of committee and whip roles in Parliament.
-His parliamentary career has included service on the Modernisation Committee and as Comptroller of the Household.
+Chris Elmore is the Labour MP for Bridgend, first elected in 2016.
+He currently serves as a Parliamentary Under-Secretary at the Foreign, Commonwealth and Development Office, and has previously held roles including government whip and several committee assignments, reflecting a career focused on parliamentary procedure and public services.

 Generated 21 February 2026